-PSY 490 - Research, Readings or Special Projects in Psychology(Independent Study)
+PSY 490 / PSYS 490 - Research, Readings or Special Projects in Psychology(Independent Study)

 Course Description: Advanced students will conduct research and / or readings or projects concerning issues in psychology under the direction of faculty members.
-The course may be repeated.
-Only three hours will count within the first 37 hours of an undergraduate psychology major.
+The course may be repeated; up to six hours can be counted toward the major.

 Credit Hours: Course may be taken for 1, 2, or 3 credit hours.
 Course credit is based on the the nature of the project and approval of the faculty project supervisor.

-Prerequisites: PSY 100, junior standing, and permission of the faculty project supervisor.
-Students lacking junior standing may enroll in PSY 290 (Supervised Study in Psychology), a lower division independent study course.
+Prerequisites: Prerequisites: PSY 100, junior standing, and permission of the faculty project supervisor.

 Faculty Project Supervisor: It is the student's responsibility, through discussions with individual faculty, to identify a project supervisor.
 You are welcome to ask any psychology faculty member to assist, supervise, or direct you in developing a readings or independent research project.